lukaskoeller/readii/README.md

 - [ ] FEAT: Search for Feeds
 - [ ] FEAT: Transcribe Podcasts
 - [ ] FEAT: Add Notifications
+- [ ] FEAT: Add "Add to readii" in context menus of the browser

 ## Marketing